charleshartman/RB120/assessment_prep/oop.md

 ### Method Access Control

 Another benefit of *encapsulation* and OOP is the ability to hide the internal representation of an object from the outside and be intentional about what interfaces are to be accessible through public methods.
 This is call *method access control*.
 This is implemented in Ruby through the use of `public`, `private` and `protected` access modifiers.
+Note that `public`, `private` and `protected` are also methods.
 A `public` method is accessible to anyone with the class name or object name.
 These methods can be used from outside the class and determine how other classes and objects interact with it.
 A `private` method is only usable from within the class and is not directly accessible from other parts of the program.
 A `protected` method acts like a `public` method from within the class, and a `private` method from outside the class.
 This allows for access between instances of the same class, but protects those objects from access outside the class.
+To reiterate, a `protected` method can access other instances of a class and a `private` method cannot.

 Methods are `public` by default, to make a method `private` or `protected` we use their respective method calls in our program and anything below it will be `private` or `protected` respectively (unless superseded by another call to `public`, `private` or `protected`).